Nikon D7500 vs Sony A9

 The D7500 writes its imaging data to SDXC cards, while the A9 uses SDXC or Memory Stick PRO Duo cards.
 The A9 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D7500 only has one slot.
 The A9 supports UHS-II cards (on its first slot), while the D7500 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7500 and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D7500 and the A9 are recent models that are part of the current product line-up.
-The D7500 replaced the earlier Nikon D7200, while the A9 does not have a direct predecessor.
+The D7500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Is the Nikon D7500 better than the Sony A9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.7 EV of extra DR).